danbev/learning-ai/notes/transformers.md

 In the encoder, the first Add&Norm layer comes after the multi-head attention layer.
-There are two inputs into this layer, the first is the original value matrix which notice is passed around (in the diagram we saw earlier), this is called a residual connection or a skip connection, the multi-head attention layer.
+There are two inputs into this layer, the first is the original value matrix which notice is passed around the multihead attention layer (in the diagram we saw earlier), this is called a residual connection or a skip connectionr.
 The second input is the output of the multihead attention layer.
 These are simply added together:
 ```
    v_mha = V + MHA